-Over the last decade, technological advances such as hypervisors and private cloud have changed the way the data center is designed.
+Over the last decade, technological advances such as hypervisors and private cloud have changed the way the data centre is designed.

 Converged infrastructure harnessed pre-configured building blocks to simplify the provisioning process.
 The blocks packaged together converged ethernet, traditional shared storage, and a number of x86 servers, with specific management tools.
 While this type of infrastructure did simplify the procurement process, it wasn’t very efficient and increased the likelihood of over-provisioning.

-Hyperconverged infrastructure delivers everything that converged infrastructure set out to do.
-By harnessing virtual servers and software-defined storage and networking, this technology means that small bricks with onboard compute and storage can be connected to form a large cluster, governed by a single hypervisor.
-Not only does this solution simplify management and deployment, but it also requires less hardware and therefore is suitable for small datacenters, as well as large.
+Hyper-converged infrastructure delivers everything that converged infrastructure set out to do.
+By harnessing virtual servers and software-defined storage and networking, this technology means that small bricks with onboard computer and storage can be connected to form a large cluster, governed by a single hypervisor.
+Not only does this solution simplify management and deployment, but it also requires less hardware and therefore is suitable for small data centres, as well as large.